 What did we learn from last time?

-Parents did give the school very positive feedback through the parent survey after the lockdown.
+Parents did give the school very positive feedback through the parent survey after the first lockdown.
 Throughout last year, we felt almost all our children were highly engaged and we continued to communicate regularly and effectively with our families.
-Parents found having the learning on our website easy to navigate and access; they felt that our expectations and clarity helped support their children at home; they welcomed the resources both physical and online; they felt feedback from their teacher was crucial and appropriate enabling their children to remain motivated; they enjoyed the variety of learning and school interactions e.g Collective Worship, calls and Group meetings online; they valued the nurture, care and pastoral role the school played in the tough time.
+Parents found having the learning on our website easy to navigate and access; they felt that our expectations and clarity helped support their children at home; they welcomed the resources both physical and online; they felt feedback from their teacher was crucial and appropriate enabling their children to remain motivated; they enjoyed the variety of learning and school interactions e.g. Collective Worship, calls and Group meetings online; they valued the nurture, care and pastoral role the school played in the tough time.

 This time we are supporting with many more videos to support parents understanding strategies and helping our children feel more connected to their adults in school.
 This enables us to keep some pace with the learning and to give direct teaching where this might be hard at home.
 We have maintained using the website as our platform to ensure ease of use for parents, flexibility to working parents as well as maintain a balance of screen/book/active time for pupils.